samuel1212703/Video-To-Ascii-CMD/README.md

 twitter: https://twitter.com/samuel1212703

 ## Credit
-The aschii part of the script was made using: https://github.com/jsimb/image-to-ascii
+The ascii part of the script was made using: https://github.com/jsimb/image-to-ascii